chrisagordon/Election_Analysis/README.md

 3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.
+6. Breakdown of total and percentage voting by county
+7. What county had the largest number of votes

 ## Resources
 -Data Source: election_results.csv